-Store leftovers in airtight containers, and keep in the refrigerator up to 4 days.
+Store leftover white chicken chili in airtight containers, and keep in the refrigerator up to 4 days.
 To reheat, gently warm on the stovetop, stirring regularly.
-You can mix in a bit more cream to help get that creamy texture back.
+You can mix in a bit more heavy cream to help get that creamy chili texture back.

-Yes, you can store leftovers in the freezer up to 3 months.
-Let the chili cool, then pour into freezer-safe containers.
+Store leftovers in the freezer up to 3 months.
+Let the white chili cool, then pour into freezer-safe containers.
 I recommend separating the chili into smaller portions so you can take one container out to reheat at a time.

 If you want to store it in freezer bags, pour it into a bag with a bit of space left at the top (don’t overfill it).
 Then lay the bag(s) flat on a baking tray, and place in the freezer until fully frozen.
 Then you can rearrange the bags as needed for longer storage.

-To reheat, thaw the chili in the fridge overnight, then you can reheat on the stove.
+To reheat, thaw portions of the creamy chicken chili in the fridge overnight, then you can reheat on the stove as directed above.